HOMESCHOOL NOTEBOOKING SEASONAL

 How to Do Freestyle Fall Homeschool Notebooking

-Homeschool and school, unless you're a year round homeschooler, generally begin in the late summer, right before fall begins.
-As we slide into fall this year, autumn is such an inspirational time of the year for various creativity to spark.
+Homeschool and school, unless you're a year round homeschooler/schooler, generally begins in late summer.
+As we slide into fall this year, autumn is such an inspirational time of the year for creativity to spark.
 The air is cooler and you can think more clearly.
 The energy is usually still running high with the newness of the learning year.

 How, you may ask?